 - A maximum of six weeks to defeat France.

-- After defeating, moving the army back to defeat the Russian army.
+- After defeat, move the army back to defeat the Russian army.

-This arrangement called for four armed force gatherings, called the Bataillon Carré, to mass on the German right.
+This arrangement called for four armed-force gatherings, called the Bataillon Carré, to amass on the German right.

 That northernmost power would comprise of: